Screenwriting Tips: 7 Things to Remember while Creating a Negative Character

 Even an orthodox villain has some sympathy towards something he still feels sensitive about or some symbolic thing of his past self that he still carries in his heart to revive the memory of his neutral self.

-The villain should not be completely flat towards not showing any emotions.
-Even if he is, there should be a valid, accessible reason to why he feels so emotionally insensitive – getting bullied for being lachrymose or overly sensitive, had a very strict set of parents, etc.
+The villain should not be completely flat towards not show any emotions.
+Even if he is, there should be a valid, accessible reason to why he feels so emotionally insensitive – getting bullied for being lachrymose or overly sensitive, having a very strict set of parents, etc.

 “Mrs. McClane.
 How Nice To Make Your Acquaintance!”